 Between 1991 and 1992, Belarus experienced high immigration flows, with the vast majority of migrants coming from former Soviet republics.
-After repatriation processes slowed down the trend turned negative, with the unfavourable economic situation provoking migratory outflows (mainly to Russia) and very small inflows to
+After repatriation processes slowed down the trend turned negative, with the unfavourable economic situation provoking migratory outflows (mainly to Russia) and very small inflows to Belarus.
+The reasons for immigration to Belarus, both economic and political, are diverse.
+Migration pressures are increasing in Belarus; consequently, migration policies and the challenge of migration management are coming to the forefront of the political agenda of the Belarusian government.

-24 Belstat, Statistical Yearbook, various issues.
+&lt;sup>24 Belstat, Statistical Yearbook, various issues.